-I never saw it getting this far.
-None of us did.
+We never saw it getting this far.
 And yet, here we are, on post 1000.
 The three of us decided to suspend our usual coverage of the entertainment world to write this.
 A story that covers the last 20 months.
-The story of Nick (The Pirate), Artur (The Philosopher), Mathew (The Cinnamon Roll) the team we’ve built, the stories we’ve covered, the news we’ve broken and everything in between.
+The story of Nick, Artur, Mathew, the team we’ve built, the stories we’ve covered, the news we’ve broken and everything in between.
 For post 1000, we want to tell you The Talkies Story.
 It’s split into three chapters and written by all three of us.
 The first will be by Nick with the Mathew taking the middle and Artur ending it off.
 Enjoy our story.

 I’ve always loved writing.
 I’ve always loved movies.
 Throughout my entire life I was somehow always in front of a screen watching something.
 Whether it was at school, at home, or at the nearest Cineplex, movies were always a part of my life.
 As I grew older, my love of film never dwindled but life started coming at me a lot faster.
 I attributed it to simple stress from school.
 The one way I did try to manage my stress though was through, you guessed it, film.
 Watching movies always calmed me down but after a while, it wasn’t enough.
 I needed an outlet to let out my thoughts on something, no matter the subject.